ARGOS-telescope/calibration_pipeline/README.md

 # calibration_pipeline

-Simple Dockerized CASA (modular) pipeline to calibrate a VLA Measurement Set using `vla_basic_calibration.py`.
+Simple Dockerized CASA (modular) pipeline to calibrate both a VLA Measurement Set or a MeerKAT Measurement Set using the `basic_calibration.py` script.

 ## 1) Get the example data